bsixstyle/Bsix-MailSender/Bsixmail.netcore/README.md

 .SendBackground();
 ```

-you also can trace if email not sent in BsixMail folder
+You also can trace if email not sent in BsixMail folder

-if you want to take a look the source `https://github.com/ihsanbsix/Bsix-MailSender`
+If you want to take a look the source `https://github.com/ihsanbsix/Bsix-MailSender`

-thats it
+Thats it

-need help? just go to github repo and create issue
+Need help? just go to github repo and create issue